Efficient Conformance Checking using Approximate Alignment Computation with Tandem Repeats: Evaluation

+In Table~\ref{tb:model_stats} we also report the number of S-Components identified per model (``\#Scomp'') and the average size of the reachability graph (``$\varnothing$ RG Size'') after applying the S-Components decomposition (empty cells indicate concurrency-free models -- the number of S-Components being 1).
+We can observe that this size is usually smaller than that of the original reachability graph.
+For example, for PRT2 (IM) the size is reduced to an average of 15 nodes and arcs.
+Sometimes, this reduction does not lead to a smaller state space, e.g.\ for BPIC12 (SM) the size reduces from 95 to 90 per S-Component, which leads to a total state space of 180 nodes and arcs for all S-Components, which is larger than the size of the original model.

 The two discovery methods (IM and SM) pose different challenges to conformance checking.
-Inductive Miner is designed to discover highly-fitting models.
-As a result, the models often exhibit a larger reachability graph as they need to cater for a large variety of executions present in the logs.
+Inductive Miner often uses nested structures in process models and hence their reachability graphs exhibit large state spaces.
+In the benchmark in~\cite{PD-Discovery-BM}, it was shown that this algorithm systematically produces process models with high fitness values.
 Split Miner strikes a trade-off between fitness and precision by filtering the directly-follows graph of the log before discovering the model.
-The models produced by Split Miner will have a smaller state space but may lead to a higher number of fitness mismatches, and hence to more complex alignments.
+The models produced by Split Miner will have a smaller state space but may lead to a higher number of fitness mismatches .
 Altogether, the models obtained by these two methods present two different scenarios for conformance checking: the models discovered by Inductive Miner require a larger state space to be traversed with a low to medium number of mismatches per trace, while the models discovered by Split Miner have a smaller state space with a medium to high number of mismatches per trace.